Liva Weel

-Olivia Marie Olsen (31 December 1897 – 22 May 1952), nicknamed Liva Weel, was a Danish singer, comedian, and actress.
+Olivia Marie Olsen (31 December 1897 – 22 May 1952), Liva Weel, was a Danish singer, comedian, and actress.
 Although she was trained in classical singing, her signature songs and performances were ballads.

 Upbringing

-Weel grew up in Vesterbro, Copenhagen, where she lived with her parents (detective Carlo Martin Ingomar Olsen and wife Marie Christine Dorthea Olivia Josephine Olsen) at the Mysundegade apartment on Istedgade street.
+Weel grew up in Vesterbro, Copenhagen, where she lived with her parents (detective Carlo Martin Ingomar Olsen and wife Marie Christine Dorthea Olivia Josephine Olsen) at the Mysundegade apartment Off- Istedgade street.
 At the age of 17, she began to train her voice with opera singer and music educator Hedevig Quiding (16 September 1867 - 22 October 1936).
 She also received singing training from Vilhelm Herold.
 Her first performance was in 1917 at a tea party arranged by Hedevig Quiding.
 She later committed to singing duties at Revues in theatres at Odder Municipality and Nykøbing Falster.
-Her debut at Nykøbing Falster was a great success, and she signed on to a 10 year contract to perform at the National Scala revues.
+Her debut at Nykøbing Falster was a great success, and she signed on to a 10-year contract to perform at the National Scala revues.